Racine County Court Records

 Criminal Background Checks

 The Wisconsin Department of Justice maintains the Centralized Criminal History (CCH) database.
-Public access to criminal history record information is available through the Wisconsin Online Record Check System (WORCS).
-The fee for an online name-based criminal background check is $7.00 per request.
-Caregiver background checks through WORCS cost $10.00.
-Users must register an account to submit background check requests.
+Public access to criminal history records is available through the Wisconsin Online Record Check System (WORCS).
+An online name-based criminal background check costs $7.00 per request; caregiver background checks through WORCS cost $10.00.
+You'll need to register an account before submitting any requests.

-For additional information or to submit requests by paper form, contact the Criminal History Unit at the Wisconsin Department of Justice.
+To submit requests by paper form or for additional information, visit the Criminal History Unit at the Wisconsin Department of Justice.
 Criminal history forms are available on the DOJ website.

 Sheriff's Office Records

-The Racine County Sheriff’s Office Records Bureau maintains incident reports, investigative reports, citations, arrest records, fingerprint cards, and booking photos.
-Reports are kept on file for eight years.
-Records checks conducted by the Sheriff’s Office are limited to contacts and cases involving the Sheriff’s Office specifically.
+The Racine County Sheriff's Office Records Bureau keeps incident reports, investigative reports, citations, arrest records, fingerprint cards, and booking photos on file for eight years.
+Records checks conducted through the Sheriff's Office cover only contacts and cases involving that office specifically.

 Open records requests can be submitted electronically, by mail, in person, or by fax: